FirmwGuy/CEP/docs/BUILD.md

 - Sanitizers (optional)
   - Enable with: `meson setup build -Dasan=true`.
-  - Recommended with Clang on MSYS2 UCRT64; supported with GCC/Clang on Manjaro.
+  - Recommended with Clang on MSYS2 UCRT64; supported with GCC/Clang on Arch/Manjaro.

 ## Clang Build (Optional)